 - Accounting procedures

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in accounting at SNHU include:

-In addition to positions in public accounting and private industry, your training can lead to career opportunities at government agencies, hospitals, social service agencies, education systems and in the international arena, to name a few.
-You'll also be well-prepared for a variety of professional certifications, such as certified public accountant (CPA) and certified management accountant (CMA).
+In addition to positions in public accounting and private industry, your training can lead to career opportunities at government agencies, hospitals, social service agencies, and education systems, to name a few.
+You'll also build the knowledge base you'll need if you choose to pursue certified public accountant (CPA) or certified management accountant (CMA) certifications after graduation.